vickyysiahaan/SNMP2MQTT/README.md

    python3.6 Control.py --DeviceNo 1 --VarName acInputOverVoltageValue,acInputUnderVoltageValue --Value 250.4,178.5

-   this command will set acInputOverVoltageValue to 250.4 and acInputUnderVoltageValue to 178.5
+   this command will set acInputOverVoltageValue to 250.4 and acInputUnderVoltageValue to 178.5 in the first Device

 # SNMP2MQTT